 My research and teaching interests include international relations, human rights and humanitarianism, and asylum and migration.
 My book, Discrimination and Delegation: Explaining State Responses to Refugees (Oxford University Press, 2021), asks why countries open their borders to some refugees while blocking others, and why a number of countries have given the United Nations control of asylum procedures and refugee camps on their territory.
 This project draws on my doctoral dissertation, which received the Best Dissertation Award from the Migration and Citizenship section of the American Political Science Association.
 In recognition of this research, I was named an Emerging Diversity Scholar by the University of Michigan’s National Center for Institutional Diversity.

-My research has been supported by the National Science Foundation and the American Philosophical Society, and my articles have appeared in Journal of Ethnic and Migration Studies, Journal of Refugee Studies, Political Studies, International Interactions, and International Journal of Human Rights.
+My research has been supported by the National Science Foundation and the American Philosophical Society, and my articles have appeared or are forthcoming in Journal of Ethnic and Migration Studies, Journal of Refugee Studies, Political Studies, International Interactions, and International Journal of Human Rights.

 Not sure how to pronounce my name?
 Click below to listen to a pronunciation guide.